Judging Criteria & Competitor Prep

 What Can Teams Expect & Preparation Tips:

-All teams will participate in judging Round 1, which will occur the morning of Saturday, March 2nd.
-During this first round teams are expected to present a 6-minute maximum pitch to each group of judges.
-MassDiGI will provide timeslot assignments to each team at registration.
+All teams will participate in judging Round 1, which will occur on Friday, April 1.
+During this first round teams are expected to present a pitch to each group of judges.
+MassDigi will provide timeslot assignments to each team at registration.

-Those teams that are selected as finalists will then participate in Round 2, which will consist of a maximum 8-minute pitch.
+Those teams that are selected will then participate in Round 2 on Saturday, April 2, which will consist of a maximum 5-minute pitch.
 Unlike the Round 1 pitches, which will take place at individual tables, the Round 2 presentations will be in front of the entire room.
-You and your team will present to the whole judging committee and attendees!
-Teams will be expected to provide MassDiGI organizers with a PowerPoint file on Saturday to be loaded onto a master laptop (we will not be stopping to setup individual laptops for elevator pitches, like we did at last year’s event).
+Your team will present to the whole judging committee and attendees!
+Teams will be expected to provide MassDigi organizers with a PowerPoint file on Saturday to be loaded onto a master laptop (we will not be stopping to setup individual laptops for elevator pitches, like we did at last year’s event).

 Some parting words…